mkulesh/onpc/README.md

 - Allows control of receivers over an OpenVPN connection (even over a cellular connection)
 - Integration with "Tasker"

+### Additional features of this fork

+- Includes a feature to continue the playback of the USB input source after switching off the receiver
+- This could also be useful for other sources but I only implemented it for the USB input
+- This experimental feature is not active by default and has to be enabled in the settings

 ## Versions

 *Free Android Version (Enhanced Music Controller Lite)*